Vision-X/git-collab-charles/README.md

 Mike has task 1 - You should edit five CSS properties.

-Charlie has task 2 -
+Charlie has task 2 - You should edit an HTML file.
+Add a recipe that you like using lists.

-Mike has task 3 -
+Mike has task 3 - You should create an array of numbers in a Javascript file, if there isn't one.
+Write a funciton that multiplies them togehter.

 Charlie has task 4 -